-IPV4 is internet protocol version 4 which is used in the IP layer of TCP/IP protocol suite to identify each device connected to the internet.
+IPV4 is internet protocol version 4, which is used in the IP layer of the TCP/IP protocol suite to identify each device connected to the internet.
 IPV4 address is unique and universal, 32 bit long having address space of 2^32 or 4,294,967,296, use three notation to show address, binary notation(base 2), hexadecimal notation (base 16), dotted decimal notation (base 256).
-IPV4 packet header consists of 14 fields in which 13 fields are required and 14 was optional.
+IPV4 packet header consists of 14 fields in which 13 fields are required, and 14 were optional.

 - It is used in packet switch networks for uninterrupted networking.

 - It has a standardized format to deliver information from one device to another, which is connected through the internet.

 - Identification is provided for each device that is connected between networks.

 - There are configuration methods for each device, and it also varies on network types.

 - IPv4 has defined in 32-bit (4 bytes) addresses, and it uses 3 classes: A, B, C.

 - Class A is used for larger networks.
 It uses 8 bits for networking and 24 bits for hosting.